embienert/SpectraReferenceDB/README.md

 ## Installation
 Different versions of the client are available under `Releases` on the main GitHub page.
-For each release, under the `Assets` section, a ZIP file containing the compiled program.
+For each release, under the `Assets` section, there is a ZIP file containing the compiled program.
 The name of the file is `SpectraReferenceDB-[version]`. <br>
 It is recommended to always use the latest version. <br>